Undergraduate Admission Facts

-We know how much time you’ve spent trying to find a good fit for college.
-We’re looking for students who are the right fit, too.
+We know how much time you’ve spent trying to find a good match for college.
+We’re looking for students who are the right match, too.
 In our admission process, we want to bring together students who are going to do great things—to strive for more as individuals and as a class.

 By the Numbers

 Enrolled Students: 2,401

 Acceptance Rate: 56.3%

 *Applications to Fordham University's School of Professional and Continuing Studies are not included

 The people who attend Fordham are what make it a special place.
 Our students come from across the country and the world.
 They also come from a variety of different racial and ethnic backgrounds.
 But they all share a desire to create a better future.
 As a Jesuit university, we welcome people of all faiths, those exploring their faith, and people of conscience who practice no particular faith.

 Of course, we always strive to be better and do more.
 We want to become a more diverse, inclusive, and affirming community for all students and are implementing more initiatives and programs to continue to do just that.

 By the Numbers: Our Diversity